 CDTC is a therapeutic court.

-It is designed to create a supportive environment where participants develop a relationship with members of the Court Team (Judges, Crown Prosecutors, Duty Counsel, Treatment Representatives), receive support and encouragement from peers and from the Court Team, learn and practice honesty and accountability, and demonstrate that they are following the conditions that allowed for their delay in sentencing and participation in the program.
+It is designed to create a supportive environment where participants develop a relationship with members of the Court Team (Justices, Crown Prosecutors, Duty Counsel, Treatment Representatives), receive support and encouragement from peers and from the Court Team, learn and practice honesty and accountability, and demonstrate that they are following the conditions that allowed for their delay in sentencing and participation in the program.

 In Court, participants receive positive reinforcement and other incentives for meeting program requirements and participating in treatment.
 If requirements are not met or participants are not engaging in treatment, a sanction is provided.
 Sanctions and incentives are opportunities for participants to learn about accountability and what is expected of them during participation in the program, and while living in the community.